nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (selected choice):** 2 Stacks.
   * Pros: Easy to implement.
 Simple data structure.
 Easy to clear all redo states.
-  * Cons: May have performance issues if many redo states are cleared at once.
+  * Cons: May have performance issues if many redo states are cleared at once (but is still amortized O(1)).

 * **Alternative 2:** ArrayList, using pointers for current state and redo limit.
-  * Pros: Redo states no longer have to be cleared, as they are tracked by pointers.
+  * Pros: Redo states no longer have to be cleared, as they are tracked by pointers and can be replaced at indexes as needed.
-  * Cons: Harder to implement. add() and set() have to be used appropriately to prevent synchronization issues.
+  * Cons: Harder to implement. `add()` and `set()` have to be used appropriately to prevent synchronization issues.
           Pointers have to be carefully implemented.

 * **Alternative 3:** LinkedList.
   * Pros: Fast in dropping many nodes after an index.
 Simple data structure.
   * Cons: Unfortunately, the built-in LinkedList does not have a method to drop all nodes after a certain index.
-          Custom data structure would have to be used, and is hence time-consuming to implement.
+          A custom data structure would have to be used, and is hence time-consuming to implement.
-          Does not take into account garbage collection time, which would still make it O(n).
+          Does not take into account garbage collection time.

 ### \[Proposed\] Data archiving